Dan503/mq-scss/README.md

 }
 `````````````

-It will even work as part of an "or" statement:
+It will even work as part of an `or` statement:

 `````````````scss
 $MQ-subHeading--hidden: (inside, 800px, 400px);